modrinth/docs/docs/migrations/v1-to-v2.md

 - Notifications now have a `type` field, such as `project_update`

 Along with this, project subroutes (such as `/v2/project/{id}/version`) now allow the slug to be used as the ID.
 This is also the case with user routes.

+## Minotaur v1 to v2

+Minotaur 2.x introduced a few breaking changes to how your buildscript is formatted.

+First, instead of registering your own `publishModrinth` task, Minotaur now automatically creates a `modrinth` task.
+As such, you can replace the `task publishModrinth(type: TaskModrinthUpload) {` line with just `modrinth {`.

+To declare supported Minecraft versions and mod loaders, the `gameVersions` and `loaders` arrays must now be used.
+The syntax for these are pretty self-explanatory.

+Instead of using `releaseType`, you must now use `versionType`.
+This was actually changed in v1.2.0, but very few buildscripts have moved on from v1.1.0.

+Dependencies have been changed to a special DSL.
+Create a `dependencies` block within the `modrinth` block, and then use `scope.type("project/version")`.
+For example, `required.project("fabric-api")` adds a required project dependency on Fabric API.

+You may now use the slug anywhere that a project ID was previously required.